-What is the oath or affirmation that is referred to in the government code?
-Why does the City ask that employees sign an Affirmation of Loyalty?
+What is the "oath or affirmation" referenced in the Code?
+Why does the City ask employees to sign a loyalty affirmation?

 Los Angeles City employees sign an Affirmation of Loyalty during the hiring process, and documentation of the Affirmation is kept in the employee’s Department personnel record.